-There are many differences and many similarities between the Doberman vs. the Rottweiler.
+There are many differences and many similarities between the Doberman Pinchser vs. the Rottweiler.
 Both breeds make great family pets, although each breed has distinct differences in what they were bred for as well as how they function.

-Both breeds are fearless and obedient as well as steady and aloof of strangers.
-But they were both bred for different reasons and as a result, one needs more exercise, and the other is better suited for working dog activities.
+Both breeds are fearless and obedient, as well as steady and aloof with strangers.
+But they were both bred for different reasons, and as a result, one needs more exercise, and the other is better suited for working dog activities.

 When you welcome either breed into your home, you are making a 7 to 10-year commitment with a dog, so it’s important to know what you can expect from the new addition to your family.
-In this article, we are going to explore in more depth the differences and similarities between these two formidable breeds.
+In this article, we are going to explore in more depth the differences and similarities between the Rottweiler and the Doberman, two formidable breeds.